-Prior to joining the NBA in 2011, Shoemaker served as president of the Women’s Tennis Association (WTA).
-While at the WTA, he led an unparalleled worldwide expansion of women's professional tennis, oversaw legal affairs, and played a leadership role in many business and operational areas, including television rights (a four-year broadcast agreement with CCTV), sponsorship contracts (a six-year, $88 million title sponsorship agreement with Sony Ericsson), tour rules and regulations, the anti-doping program, and the unified anti-corruption program across tennis’s four major governing bodies.
+Prior to his time at the NBA, Shoemaker served as president of the Women’s Tennis Association (WTA), leading an unprecedented worldwide expansion of women's professional tennis.
 From 2007 to 2009, Shoemaker led the WTA’s Asia-Pacific office in Beijing, where he helped drive the growth of women's tennis in that region and brought a major annual WTA event to Beijing.
-He also brought the WTA Championships to Doha, Qatar from 2008 to 2010, and Istanbul, Turkey, from 2011 to 2013.

 In 2008, Shoemaker was named to the SportsBusiness Journal's Forty under 40 list.